Aging & Disability

 You can also donate equipment to the program.

-If you need medical equipment or assistive technology temporarily, you can utilize a loan closet throughout the state.
+If you need medical equipment or assistive technology temporarily, you can utilize a loan program throughout the state.

 It can be difficult to provide personal care to an adult in public if a restroom doesn't have adequate facilities.
 A bathroom may have a diaper changing station, but that won't work for an older child or adult.

-It's the facility's responsibility to alert 211 Maryland to the accessible changing table so the public can find them.
-View a list of universal changing tables in Maryland.
+It's the facility's responsibility to notify 211 about the accessible changing table so the public can find it.

 Disability Benefits